mrexodia/mrexodia.github.io/_posts/11-05-2015-Function-Analysis.md

 Now computer scientists appear to like complexity analysis of an algorithm.
 Probably you cannot do better than linear anyway, so I decided that I wanted to algorithm to be done in linear time `O(n)`.

-The idea I had was very simple, but it requires to assumptions to work:
+The idea I had was very simple, but it requires two assumptions to work:

 1. Every call destination or immediate pointing inside the memory block given for analysis is assumed to be the start of a function;
 2. A function ends at or after the start of that function and cannot overlap with other functions.